|

 additional rating, very severe impairment, is included).

-living items, with the chosen items having been
+activities of daily living items, with the chosen items

-shown to be sensitive to change over 12 months,
+having been shown to be sensitive to change over 12

 reliability (Galasko et al,